ouicate/gonka/proposals/invalid-participant-exclusion/invalid-participant-exclusion-plan.md

-# Invalid Participant Exclusion – Execution Plan (Updated: use collection directly, no helpers)
+# Invalid Participant Exclusion – Execution Plan

-This plan implements the InvalidatedParticipants feature using the collections API directly at call sites — no keeper helper methods.
+This plan implements the ExcludedParticipants feature using the collections API directly at call sites — no keeper helper methods.
 Steps list concrete file touch‑points, acceptance criteria, and unit testing tasks.

 Notes and decisions from the spec review:
-- New chain RPC: QueryInvalidatedParticipants(epoch_id).
+- New chain RPC: QueryExcludedParticipants(epoch_id).
 If epoch_id == 0, default to the current epoch.
-- Reason is a free‑form string.
+- Reason is a free‑form string; include EffectiveHeight (block height when added to the exclusion list).
-- DAPI must not modify signed bytes; instead, set Weight = 0 in the JSON DTO for any invalidated participant.
+- DAPI must not modify signed bytes; return a separate top‑level excludedParticipants list in the GetActiveParticipants response; do not add per‑participant flags.
 Keep ActiveParticipantsBytes unchanged.
 - Physically remove invalidated participants from all model EpochGroup memberships (current epoch only).
 - Focus on unit tests only (no integration tests in this task).